 - Dimethyl sulfide—an organosulfur compound with the formula (CH₃)₂S and has a characteristic disagreeable odor.

-- Dimethyl disulfide—an organic chemical compound with the molecular formula CH₃SS and an unpleasant, garlic-like odor.
+- Dimethyl disulfide—an organic chemical compound with the molecular formula CH₃S2 and is associated with an unpleasant and garlic-like odor.

 - Bis (methylthio) methane—an organosulfur compound with a strong odor.